git-diff-sed

 - Applying a sed command to transform the old content

-- Running git diff --no-indexbetween the transformed old content and the current working file
+git diff --no-indexbetween the transformed old content and the current working file

 This allows you to effectively "hide" systematic changes like variable renames, formatting changes, or other pattern-based modifications to focus on the meaningful differences.